-- 1. In paragraph 5 of Section C of decision XI/13, the Conference of the Parties decided that the Subsidiary Body on Scientific, Technical and Technological Advice should, at its seventeenth meeting, as an interim activity on the relationship between the Convention and the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services, provide to the Platform explanatory information on how it could: (a) build on and contribute to the fourth edition of the Global Biodiversity Outlook; (b) contribute to assessments of the achievement of the Aichi Biodiversity Targets; and (c) provide information on policy options available to deliver the 2050 vision of the Strategic Plan for Biodiversity 2011-2020. - 2.
-In paragraph 6 of Section C of decision XI/13, the Conference of the Parties decided that the Subsidiary Body on Scientific, Technical and Technological Advice should, at its eighteenth meeting, develop recommendations for consideration by the Conference of the Parties at its twelfth meeting as to how the Convention, and in particular the Subsidiary Body, should collaborate with the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services. - 3.
-As a result, the Subsidiary Body on Scientific, Technical and Technological Advice made two recommendations to the Conference of the Parties.
-Recommendation XVII/3, which addresses the potential relationship between the Convention and the Platform with respect to future editions of the Global Biodiversity Outlook, is included in UNEP/CBD/12/1/Add.2 as part of the draft decision relating to Agenda Item 12.
-Recommendation XVIII/9 concerning the potential relationship between the Convention and the Platform is included in UNEP/CBD/12/1/Add.2 as part of the draft decision for Agenda Item 30. - 4.
+- 1. In paragraph 6 of decision XI/13, the Conference of the Parties decided that the Subsidiary Body on Scientific, Technical and Technological Advice should, at its eighteenth meeting, develop recommendations for consideration by the Conference of the Parties at its twelfth meeting as to how the Convention, and in particular the Subsidiary Body, should collaborate with the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services. - 2.
 In order to facilitate discussion on this issue, the Executive Secretary is making available herewith a summary progress report on implementation of the work programme of the Intergovernmental Science-Policy Platform of Biodiversity and Ecosystem Services, prepared by the Secretariat of the Intergovernmental Science-Policy Platform of Biodiversity and Ecosystem Services.
-The present note is an updated version of the note prepared for the eighteenth meeting of the Subsidiary Body on Scientific, Technical and Technological Advice (UNEP/CBD/SBSTTA/18/19). - 5.
-The summary report is made available in the form and language in which it was provided to the Secretariat.
+The present note provides background information to document UNEP/CBD/SBSTTA/18/12/Rev.1. - 3.
+This document is made available in the form and language in which it was provided to the Secretariat.